ANNMAINAWANGARI/crossword_game/README.md

 ## 🧠 How It Works

-1. I call the **Perplexity Sonar API** to retrieve trending news topics.
+1. User calls the **Perplexity Sonar API** to retrieve trending news topics.
 2. Sonar returns:
    - A list of **keywords** (used as the hidden words in the puzzle)
    - A **clue** for each word (displayed as a hint)